Skip to content

 2) How daily learning updates profiles

-At day rollover, PELS splits each bucket into uncontrolled and controlled kWh (if controlled split data exists), then builds daily hour weights:
+At day rollover, PELS splits each bucket into background and managed-device kWh when split data exists, then builds daily hour weights:

 • dayU[h] = hourlyUncontrolled[h] / totalUncontrolled